Introduce accessibility into your digital content in three steps

 At the risk of generalising, most pictures should have a description.
 If in doubt, add some alt text!
 The description you include will depend on the purpose of the image.
 To learn more about the purpose of images, check out the Web Content Accessibility Guidelines (WCAG) on Image Concepts.

-There are, however, situations when alt text is not required.
+There are also some situations when alt text is not required.
 For example, the same company logo in the footer of every page in your digital PDF can probably be “artifacted” so it won’t appear to Assistive Technology.
-Learn more on hiding decorative images in this W3C Working Group Note.
+Learn more about hiding decorative images in this W3C Working Group Note.

-Use headings to give your content structure and provide clear navigation through your digital content
+Use headings to create content structure and provide clear navigation

-Want your content to be accessible?
-Write and design with all people in mind.
+Write and design with all people in mind

 Improving content accessibility will take time.
 Just remember that some accessibility is better than no accessibility at all.
 Start small and help bring your digital content to life for everyone.